zhaw-fwa/trash-generator/README.md

 ![Example of sequence of 9 images with square bins](media/sample_2.jpg)

 ## Color scheme
-A hand-picked color scheme was chosen for the color of the objects inside the bin to make them have colors that are more analogous to items that may be found in trash bins.
+A randomized color palette was chosen for the color of the objects inside the bin to make them have colors that are more analogous to items that may be found in trash bins.
-For example, the colors are more muted and more similar to each other.
+They were chosen by randomizing colors in a specific hue range between red to green with lower saturations to simulate real food stuff.

 The final chosen color scheme uses the following colors.

 ![Chosen color scheme](media/color_palette.png)

-The color scheme was generated using the the script `trash_generator/color_generator.py`.
+The color scheme was generated using the the script `utils/color_utils.py`.
+These colors are ordered according to their hue value and the superimposed numbers refer to their index in the `colors.csv` file.

 ## Classes CSV file